Learning Cross-domain Semantic-Visual Relationships for Transductive Zero-Shot Learning: Related Work

 \subsection{Transductive zero-shot learning}

-Transductive zero-shot learning aims to relieve the projection shift between the source and target categories through introducing unlabeled images from novel classes during training \cite{fu2015transductive}.
-To be specific, Kodirov \emph{et al.} \cite{kodirov2015unsupervised} proposed to adapt the projection function by regularized sparse coding.
-Guo \emph{et al.} \cite{guo2016transductive} proposed a joint leaning approach considering both source and target classes simultaneously to learn the shared model space.
-Ye \emph{et al.} \cite{ye2017zero} proposed to simsultaneously learn discriminative semantic representations for images from both the source and target classes, in order to prevent the potential projection shift problem.
-Later, Fu \emph{et al.} \cite{fu2015transductive} proposed a multi-view semantic space alignment process to alleviate the projection shift with multiple semantic views.
-More recently, Li \emph{et al.} \cite{li2019leveraging} proposed to leverage the target images with high confidence as the references to recognize other target data.
+Transductive ZSL aims to relieve the projection shift between the source and target categories through introducing unlabeled images from novel classes during training \cite{fu2015transductive}.
+To be specific, Kodirov {et al.} \cite{kodirov2015unsupervised} propose to adapt the projection function by regularized sparse coding.
+Akata {et al.} \cite{akata2015label} propose label propagation to refine the results for unlabeled target samples.
+Guo {et al.} \cite{guo2016transductive} propose a joint leaning approach considering both source and target classes simultaneously to learn the shared model space.
+Later, Fu {et al.} \cite{fu2015transductive} propose a multi-view semantic space alignment process to alleviate the projection shift with multiple semantic views.
+More recently, Li {et al.} \cite{li2019leveraging} propose to leverage the target images with high confidence as the references to recognize other target data.